-In order to prevent downloading the CRL and thus speed up the time it takes to open a tunnel, you can add the dynamic parameter check_user_crl set to the value false (see section see section 25.2.4 Displaying more parameters).
+In order to prevent downloading the CRL and thus speed up the time it takes to open a tunnel, you can add the dynamic parameter check_user_crl set to the value false.
 In this case, the user certificate CRL is not verified.
 The gateway will handle this verification.

-18.8.1.3 Limiting download of CRL used to validate the gateway certificate
+19.8.1.3 Limit download of CRL used for gateway certificate validation

-If you want to limit the number of times a CRL is downloaded to validate the gateway certificate without preventing its download altogether-again with the aim to speed up the time it takes to open a tunnel-you can add the dynamic parameter crl_cache_duration set to a value corresponding to the number of hours during which the CRL is stored in the cache memory (see section see section 25.2.4 Displaying more parameters).
+If you want to limit the number of times a CRL is downloaded to validate the gateway certificate without preventing its download altogether-again with the aim to speed up the time it takes to open a tunnel-you can add the dynamic parameter crl_cache_duration set to a value corresponding to the number of hours during which the CRL is stored in the cache memory.